 Many times, the first payment in an annuity occurs at the end of each period.
 The present value of an ordinary annuity table provides the necessary factor to determine that $5,000 to be received at the end of each year, for a 5-year period, is worth only $18,954, assuming a 10% interest rate ($5,000 X 3.79079 = $18,954).
 The following graphic confirms this conclusion:

 Be aware that most electronic spreadsheets also include functions for calculating present and future value amounts by simply completing a set of predetermined queries.

 These spreadsheet functions can prove very efficient and effective in performing the calculations illustrated in this chapter.

 Many scenarios represent a combination of lump sum and annuity cash flow amounts.
 There are a variety of approaches to calculating the future or present value for such scenarios.
 Perhaps the safest approach is to diagram the anticipated cash flows and apply logical manipulations.

 To illustrate, assume that Markum Real Estate is considering buying an office building.
-The building will be vacant for 2 years while it is being renovated.
-Then, it will produce annual rents of $100,000 at the beginning of each of the next 3 years.
-The building will be sold in 5 years for $700,000.
+The building will be vacant for two years while it is being renovated.
+Then, it will produce annual rents of $100,000 at the beginning of each of the next three years.
+The building will be sold in five years for $700,000.
 Markum desires to know the present value of the anticipated cash inflows, assuming 5% annual interest rate.

 The rental stream has a present value of $285,941 as of the beginning of Year 3.
 That value is discounted back to the beginning of Year 1 value ($259,357) by treating it as a lump sum.
 The sales price is separately discounted to its present value of $548,471.
 The present value of the rents and sales price are combined to produce the total present value for all cash inflows ($807,828).
 This type of cash flow manipulation is quite common in calculating present values for many investment decisions.